 Wired over-ear headphones may still offer the best relative sound quality but we all know that wireless Bluetooth has become supremely popular for the convenience.
 If you're not sure which way to go, then take a look at our guide on how to choose the right pair of headphones.
 You can combine features and performance, sound quality and great value with all of the below headphones; our pick of the best over-ear headphones under $200.

-OK, so these might be just a touch over $200 but we had to include them, not least as they are often found on offer under $200 (especially now the XM5 model has launched).
+OK, so these might be a bit over $200 but we had to include them, not least as they are often found on offer under $200 (especially now the XM5 model has launched).
 The Sony WH-1000XM3 cemented the brand's position as king of noise-cancelling headphones, beating rivals like the Bose QuietComfort 35 II and Bowers & Wilkins PX to the top spot when they came on the scene.
 Given the prestige of those brands, that's no mean feat.

 So how did these Sonys get there?
 For starters, they offer a comfortable fit that you can wear all day.
 They also boast useful features such as an Atmospheric Pressure Optimiser, which maximises noise-cancelling performance at high altitude.
 Ideal for that loud flight.